-Botanical Name: Hippeastrum spp. and hybrids
+Botanical Name: Hippeastrum spp.

 Popular for their festive, oversized flowers, amaryllis bulbs are commonly sold as ready-to-plant kits for the holiday season.
 Growing amaryllis indoors is easy to do by forcing amaryllis bulbs into bloom mid-winter.

 These bulbs produce magnificent trumpet-shaped blooms in red, white, yellow, pink, and salmon.
 In addition to solid-colored petals, there are many varieties with stripes, contrasting edges -- even double blooms.
 A single stem will produce 4 flowers, and large bulbs may produce 2 stems.

 Choose bulbs that are plump and firm.
 Don't buy shriveled bulbs even if they're a "bargain"...they may not grow well.

 Many cultivars are available to choose from.
 Pink and white 'Appleblossom' is long-time favorite.
 Orange-red double blooms make 'Lady Jane' a popular selection.
 'Red Lion' is a dependable bloomer in rich, radiant red.

 Plant the bulb in a pot that's just big enough to hold it, with the top third of the bulb above the soil line.

 Water well and set it in bright light.
 To prevent rot, water sparingly until the flower stem appears, then increase water.
 Check it often because flowering plants are thirsty.